Oxfordshire County FA Privacy Notice

 ||For the purpose of administering leagues and clubs, along with county competitions.
 This data is deleted each season and renewed with your annual consent.

 Direct Marketing: We would like to send you marketing information, by post, e-mail, or SMS.
 In addition, selected third parties (including the FA, FA Partners as shown on the Site, and other commercial partners) would like to send you marketing information, by post, e-mail, or SMS.
 We will only do this if you have given your consent to your personal data being used in this way (either when you submit your details to us or at a later stage).
-You can update your marketing preferences by writing to the Data Protection Officer at the address below or alternatively write to the Data Protection Officer at the address below.
+You can update your marketing preferences by writing to the Data Protection Officer at the address below.

 Sharing your personal data